DevOpsPink/DevOpsPink/README.md

 💖 I don’t just teach DevOps — I make people *want* to do it.
 I bring clarity to chaos, automate the boring stuff, and make tech a little more human.
 And if that means shaking up the status quo?
 Even better.

+## Tools I Personally Trust

+If you want to make your digital life a little calmer — here are two tools I use every day:

+🛸 [Proton VPN](https://go.getproton.me/SH1dk) – A trusted VPN that secures your Wi-Fi, hides your IP, and blocks trackers.
+Even in that no-password café Wi-Fi, you're safe.

+🔑 [Proton Pass](https://go.getproton.me/SH1dj) – A password manager with on-device encryption.
+Passwords, logins, 2FA — always with you, and only for you.

+*These are partner links — you won’t pay a cent more, but you'll be supporting [DevOps.Pink](https://www.devops.pink).
+Thank you — it really means a lot 💖*

 ## Follow Me

 🎬 [YouTube](https://www.youtube.com/channel/UCACxfwW1C8KQY1c6nU98VVw?sub_confirmation=1)\